jtruong2/career-development-curriculum/module_four/post_grad_plan.md

 	* Any other areas where you'd like to grow
 How much time will you spend on each?
 When will you do each thing?

+9-12am: Code challenges
+1-2:30pm: Research companies that interests me and research potential connections
+3-5pm: Outreach based on research
+5-7pm: Apply to jobs

 2. Backwards planning: What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?

+I'd like to recieve an offer by November 20th

 3. Based on what you outlined above, create monthly, weekly, and daily goals in order to reach your big goal.